-You want to take a closer look at areas where the pipes go into the camper.
+You want to look closely at areas where the pipes go into the camper.

 Sometimes campers have enough gaps between windows and doors, so you also have to keep an eye out for that.

-Lastly, check all your cabinets and storage spaces for any gaps; remember, these little creatures don’t need a whole lot of space to enter your camper.
+Lastly, check all your cabinets and storage spaces for gaps; remember, these little creatures don’t need a lot of space to enter your camper.

-After you have identified all the possible entry points, you need to close them.
+After identifying all the possible entry points, you need to close them.
 One of the best ways to do this would be to use expanding spray foam (where possible), which quite easily seals off the gaps and cracks.
 Although mice can chew through it, foam is a good barrier.

 However, if you do not have one at your disposal, you could use wire mesh or caulk.
-You could also use steel wool to close the gaps; it also does the job.
+You could also use steel wool to close the gaps; it does the job.

 Packing Food and Paper Away

-Besides cleaning up the crumbs of food and leaving only canned foods when storing your camper, you also have to keep a few things in mind about handling your food while you are using the trailer.
+Besides cleaning up the crumbs of food and leaving only canned foods when storing your camper, you also have to keep a few things in mind about handling your food while using the trailer.

-The first thing you have to do is always keep your food in very tightly sealed boxes, and if you have a refrigerator in your camper, keep your food there.
+The first thing you must do is always keep your food in tightly sealed boxes, and if you have a refrigerator in your camper, keep your food there.

 Be careful when you are eating your food.
 It is very easy to leave crumbs that are gold for mice.
 So that cleaning up is easy for you, make sure not to leave crumbs in the first place.

-If you didn’t know, mice also love to eat paper, so you should keep any newspaper or unnecessary books away.
-It would be best to be careful with tissues and toilet paper since these are also a few of the many things mice chew on.
+If you didn’t know, mice also love to eat paper, so you should keep any newspapers or unnecessary books away.
+It would be best to be careful with tissues and toilet paper since these are a few of the many things mice chew on.

 Use Metal Sheet Tubes

-A very clever hack that does a fantastic job preventing mice from entering your camper is using tubes made of thin metal sheets.
+A very clever hack that prevents mice from entering your camper is using tubes made of thin metal sheets.